jessfett/MSU-Project1/README.md

 2) Weather Data -

-Analysis-
+## Analysis:

-We use the CSV datasheets for both the COVID and Weather to perform 9 different analysis to find conclusions.
+We use the merged datasets for both the COVID and Weather to perform 9 different analysis to find conclusions.
 We divided our analysis in following parts:

 1) Average Temperature (F) vs. New Case Count (Monthly) - All Cities